thecarp/dactyl-keyboard/doc/options-main.md

 The example is interpreted to mean that a plate should be created stretching from the south-by-southeast corner of `A` to the north-by-northeast corner of `B`.
 Due to `chunk-size` 2, that first plate will be joined to, but not fully hulled with, a second plate from `B` back to a different corner of `A`, with a longer stretch of (all) wall segments running down the corner of `A`.

-In `tweaks` nodes, the `body` setting is meaningful, but should not refer to a custom body, because the shape of a custom body is always fully determined by its parent body and its mask.
+In `tweaks` nodes, the `body` setting is meaningful, but should not refer to a custom body, because the shape of a custom body is always fully determined by its parent body and its cut.
 Tweaks are not applied to custom bodies as such.

 ## Section <a id="mcu">`mcu`</a>